New religious movement: History

 In 1830, the Latter Day Saint movement was founded by Joseph Smith.
-It is one of the largest new religious movements in terms of membership.
+It is one of the largest new religious movements, with over 17 million members in 2023.
 In Japan, 1838 marks the beginning of Tenrikyo.
 In 1844, Bábism was established in Iran, from which the Baháʼí Faith was founded by Bahá'u'lláh in 1863.
 In 1860, Donghak, later Cheondoism, was founded by Choi Jae-Woo in Korea.
 It later ignited the Donghak Peasant Revolution in 1894.
 In 1889, Ahmadiyya, an Islamic branch, was founded by Mirza Ghulam Ahmad.
 In 1891, the Unity Church, the first New Thought denomination, was founded in the United States.

 In 1893, the first Parliament of the World's Religions was held in Chicago.
 The conference included NRMs of the time such as spiritualism, Baháʼí Faith, and Christian Science.
 Henry Harris Jessup, who addressed the meeting, was the first to mention the Baháʼí Faith in the United States.
 Also attending were Soyen Shaku, the "First American Ancestor" of Zen, the Theravāda Buddhist preacher Anagarika Dharmapala, and the Jain preacher Virchand Gandhi.
 This conference gave Asian religious teachers their first wide American audience.

 In 1911, the Nazareth Baptist Church, the first and one of the largest modern African initiated churches, was founded by Isaiah Shembe in South Africa.
 The early 20th century also saw a rise in interest in Asatru.
-The 1930s saw the rise of the Nation of Islam and the Jehovah's Witnesses in the United States; the rise of the Rastafari movement in Jamaica; the rise of Cao Đài and Hòa Hảo in Vietnam; the rise of Soka Gakkai in Japan; and the rise Zailiism and Yiguandao in China.
+The 1930s saw the rise of the Nation of Islam and the Jehovah's Witnesses in the United States; the rise of the Rastafari movement in Jamaica; the rise of Cao Đài and Hòa Hảo in Vietnam; the rise of Soka Gakkai in Japan; and the rise of Zailiism and Yiguandao in China.
 In the 1940s, Gerald Gardner began to outline the modern pagan religion of Wicca.